junxit/us-congress-code/title-25/chapter-1/sec-13.md

 ### Payments for Basic Educational Support Grants or Contracts; Authorization; Time

 Pub.
 L. 95–561, title XI, § 1103(a), Nov.
 1, 1978, 92 Stat.
 2316, as amended by Pub.
 L. 96–46, § 2(b)(1), Aug.
 6, 1979, 93 Stat.
 341, provided that payments for basic educational support grants or contracts for fiscal year 1978, including any fiscal year 1978 funds subsequently obligated in fiscal year 1979, were to be made under the authority of act Apr.
 16, 1934, and set forth conditions, time, etc., for payments.

+### Executive Documents

+### Transfer of Functions

+For transfer of functions of other officers, employees, and agencies of Department of the Interior, with certain exceptions, to Secretary of the Interior, with power to delegate, see Reorg.
+Plan No. 3 of 1950, §§ 1, 2, eff.
+May 24, 1950, 15 F.R.
+3174, 64 Stat.
+1262, set out in the Appendix to Title 5, Government Organization and Employees.